Pierre Bersuire

+Life

 Born at Saint-Pierre-du-Chemin, in the area of Vendée in Poitou, he entered monastic orders in his youth rather than take a university degree.
 He first became a Franciscan but subsequently joined the Order of St. Benedict at Maillezais Abbey.

 In 1320 he accompanied his abbot to Avignon, at the time the seat of the papacy.
 He remained in Avignon for 12 years as a protégé of the papal vice-chancellor Cardinal Pierre des Prés (Peter de Pratis), bishop of Praeneste.
 He steadily accumulated offices of various monasteries and priories (he was not required to reside at any of them).
 He met Petrarch at Avignon; both men mention the other in terms of high praise.

 In the 1340s, Bersuire became a student at the University of Paris and met Petrarch there again.
 The Italian poet was on an embassy to the French court.
 In the 1350s, at the command of John II of France, Bersuire translated Petrarch's reassembly of Livy's Latin history of Rome, Ab urbe condita, into French.

 Bersuire spent the last dozen years of his life as Prior of St. Eligius (Saint-Éloi) (from 1354), on the Île de la Cité, close to Notre-Dame.